jcorbino/mole/JOSS/paper.md

 The mathematics is based on the work of [@Corbino].
 However the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.

+# Statement of need

+Implementing mimetic operators is not a trivial matter, particularly in three dimensions,  this is substantially facilitated by MOLE relieving the user to devote their time to focus on the problem of interest.
+The user interested in solving, for example, a Poisson equation  -Laplacian u = f, will be solving a discrete analog of this equation, -DGu = f, by using MOLE and a few lines of code.

 # Mimetic operators

 All linear transformations can be represented by a matrix multiplication, integration and differentiation are linear transformations.
 Mimetic operators are essentially matrices that when applied to discrete scalar or vector fields produce high-order approximations that are faithful to the physics.